aleksgeorgi/Shopping-Mall-Management-Software/README.md

 ## Description

-This was a group project for CS370 with Aryeh Greenberg at CUNY Queens College during the fall 2022 semester.
+This was a Java group project for CS370 with Aryeh Greenberg at CUNY Queens College during the fall 2022 semester.

 ## Goal